 - SME profit exemption (MKB-winstvrijstelling): is an allowable deduction for small and medium-sized enterprises.
 The number of hours you work for your business is irrelevant in this respect.
 After having deducted the allowances above from their profit, entrepreneurs are entitled to an extra 14% tax relief.

 However, to fulfill the above-mentioned allowances, you have to meet the hour criterion: you have to be active for at least 1.225 hours a year (about 25 hours/week).
 This includes hours spent on traveling, market research, and administration.
 In your first year, it is smart to keep the administration of your working hours.
 Exceptions are made if you are pregnant, for example.

 The entrepreneur allowances described above cannot be applied by a limited liability company.

 The Dutch tax law includes specific rules when it comes to the depreciation of assets.

-Regarding goodwill, the amortisation for tax purposes is limited to 10% of the purchase price per year.
+Regarding goodwill, the amortization for tax purposes is limited to 10% of the purchase price per year.
 On the other hand, most investments (inventory such as computers, desks, equipment, and tools) have a maximum depreciation rate of 20%.
-The amortisation of the asset takes a maximum of 5 years.
+The amortization of the asset takes a maximum of 5 years.
 However, if the cost of your company asset is less than €450, you are allowed to deduct the entire amount from your earnings in your tax return.